Numb3rNinja/Social-Media-Engagement-Analysis/README.md

 - **Outlier Detection**: Inspected numeric fields (e.g., `Impressions`, `Hashtag_Count`, `Engagement_Score`) for outliers that might indicate data errors or bot activity, flagging them for review.
 - **Engagement_Score Validation**: If pre-calculated, verified `Engagement_Score` aligned with the weighted formula (e.g., `Likes * 1 + Shares * 2 + Comments * 1.5`).
 If absent, prepared to create it as a DAX measure in Power BI.
 - **Date Consistency**: Ensured `Post_Date` was uniformly formatted and covered the relevant campaign period for accurate temporal analysis.

+# Executive Summary
+## Overview of Findings
+Instagram is the top-performing platform, while Facebook struggles to keep pace.
+Impression share is balanced across platforms **(±2.15% difference)**, with Instagram holding a slight edge.
+Twitter’s text/image content drives the highest engagement.
+Video is critical for Facebook/Instagram success.
+LinkedIn consistently underperforms across all content types.
+Instagram’s text/image and Twitter’s carousel/video are highest-performing, reflecting platform-specific content preferences.
+More hashtags drive higher engagement, but Instagram achieves disproportionate returns.
+Carousel and image content drive nearly identical engagement **(25.5% combined)**, outperforming video and text by **+1.54%**.